-Now select EDIT PATROL and press the OPEN button to select edit mode.
+Now select EDIT PATROL and press the right button to select edit mode.
 A table will be displayed showing 16 patrol item numbers.
 Note that the screen is divided into two halves with two patrol positions per line.
 Only the odd patrol item numbers are identified down the left hand side of the display.
-In the bottom left hand corner the patrol sequence number is displayed.
-This can be $01 \sim 06$.